 The best method of writing a compelling executive biography is the same as writing practically any other narrative.
 Start by collecting all the information that needs to be included (see below).

-Structure the information in a logical order (see below again), starting with the information the reader wants and needs to know.
+Outline the information in a logical order, starting with what you believe the reader wants and needs to know first.
+This outline will allow you to create the proper order using importance and relevance.
 Then connect the individual bits into sentences and paragraphs and edit, edit, edit.

 What elements are in the most interesting bios?